juhakivekas/asetniop-for-linux/README.md

 [ASETNIOP](http://asetniop.com/) is an alternative input method targeted for devices with touchscreen interfaces.
 I don't own a tablet, but I like the idea quite a lot even on a keyboard.
-This is an implementation-in-the-making to bring the ASETNIOP keyboard to Linux on a system-wide level.
+This is a basic implementation of the ASETNIOP keyboard to Linux on a system-wide level.
+Only the english language letters are supported at this point.

+Currently the program steals the keyboard from all clients (including the X server) and filters the kystrokes you make.
+By default all keystrokes are passed throught the filter unmodified.
+The `a`, `s`, `d`, `f`, `j`, `k`, `l`, and `;` keys (in a US layout) are not passed through but are instead aggregated into chords that make up the ASETNIOP typing system.
+This means that you can use ASETNIOP and still have most of the keyboard unaltered.
+In addition to all this, the `ESC` key will quit the program, just in case something stops working.

-For info on the workflow, architecture, design choises, etc. check out the files in `doc/`.
+For info on the workflow, architecture, design choices, etc. check out the files in `doc`.
 Any contributions, issues, and discussion is welcome!
-Raise issues or shoot me a mail.
+Raise guthyb issues or shoot me a mail.

 Building
 --------

 Install [libevdev](https://www.freedesktop.org/wiki/Software/libevdev/) development files.